kostya-zero/waller/README.md

 ## Configuration

-Waller are using the configuration file placed in your home directory in `.config/waller`.
+Waller uses a configuration file located in your home directory in `.config/waller`.
 File have a TOML structure.

 ```toml